jehna/nosx/README.md

 ### Deploying

-This project is at prototype phase, and it's publilshed to NPM manually.
+This project is in the prototype phase, and it's published to NPM manually.

 ## Features